5g-media/OIDC_ON_OSMr5/README.md

 ### HOWTO add OpenID Connect support to OSM r5 using Keycloak IAM ###

 The instructions below are parametric:
-- GITHUB-BASE-URL is the base URL of the project on Github
+- GITHUB-BASE-URL is the base URL of the project on Github (the stable release is https://github.com/5g-media/OIDC_ON_OSMr5.git)
 - BASE-PATH is the base path of the cloned sources

 1) download and unzip Keycloak v4.5.0